 In order to have a revolution, it is necessary that there be at least the beginning of an attack against the roots of society; the State and the economic organisation, This is what happened in Russia starting from February 1917 and accelerating little by little ...
 One cannot speak of such a beginning in Spain, where the proletarians submitted to the State.
-From the beginning, everything, they did (military struggle against Franco, social transformations) was carried out under the aegis of Capital.
+From the beginning, everything. they did (military struggle against Franco, social transformations) was carried out under the aegis of Capital.
 The best proof of this is the rapid development of those activities which the antifascists of the Left are incapable of explaining.
 The military struggle quickly turned to statist bourgeois methods which were accepted by the extreme Left on the grounds of efficiency (and which were almost always proven to be inefficient).
-The democratic State can no more carry on armed struggle against fascism than it can prevent it from coming to power peacefully.
-It is perfectly normal for a bourgeois Republican State to reject the use of methods of social struggle required to demor-
+The democratic State can no more carry on armed struggle indicates both a confusion and a theoretical concession to the State and to Capital.
+The essence of antifascism consists of struggling against fascism while supporting democracy; in other words, of struggling not for the destruction of capitalism, but to force capitalism to renounce its totalitarian form.
+Socialism being identified with total democracy, and capitalism with the growth of fascism, the opposition proletariat/Capital, communism/wage labour, proletariat/State, is shunted aside in favour of the opposition "Democracy"/ "Fascism", presented as the quintessence of the revolutionary perspective.
 Antifascism succeeds only in mixing two phenomena: "Fascism" properly so-called, and the evolution of Capital and the State towards totalitarianism.
 In confusing these two phenomena, in substituting the part for the whole, the cause of Fascism and totalitarianism is mystified and one ends up reinforcing what one seeks to combat.

 We cannot come to grips with the evolution of capital and its totalitarian forms by denouncing "latent Fascism".
-Fascism was a particular episode in the evolution of Capital towards totalitarianism, an evolution in which democracy has played and still plays a role as counterrevolutionary as that of fascism, It is a misuse of language to speak today of a non-violent, "friendly" fascism which would leave intact the traditional organs of the workers' movement.
+Fascism was a particular episode in the evolution of Capital towards totalitarianism, an evolution in which democracy has played and still plays a role as counter-revolutionary as that of fascism, It is a misuse of language to speak today of a non-violent, "friendly" fascism which would leave intact the traditional organs of the workers' movement.
 Fascism was a movement limited in time and space.
 The situation in Europe after 1918 gave it its original characteristics which will never recur.